velvetkevorkian/website-2021/posts/blog/hd-movement-tracking-further-and-final-iteration.md

 identify pixels that have changed.
 The algorithm I used for that was taken directly from the frame differencing example that comes in the Processing examples.
-Then we need to threshold that, so anything that has changed is white and anything that hasn\'t is black.
-Here\'s a single frame with this process applied:
+Then we need to threshold that, so anything that has changed is white and anything that hasn't is black.
+Here's a single frame with this process applied:

 [![10](https://farm4.static.flickr.com/3400/5837152411_ea6ae86115_z.jpg){:
 width="640" height="457"}][1]

-Here\'s a version (in opposite colours) where movement leaves a trail over several frames:
+Here's a version (in opposite colours) where movement leaves a trail over several frames:

 [![11](https://farm4.static.flickr.com/3405/5837152807_837a51f72f_z.jpg){: